 He had fallen.

-A/N: This needed sooo much work to get it into readable condition.
-Still, I hope you liked it.
-I'm really happy with it.
-Of course I'd love to hear what you all think :)
+A/N: This needed sooo much work to get into readable condition!
+Still, I'm really happy with it.
+I hope you've enjoyed it :)

-Thank you to everyone who was kind enough to leave a review and tell me their thoughts.
+Thank you to everyone who was kind enough to leave me a review and tell me their thoughts.
 I'm so thrilled and humbled by the lovely things people wrote.
-Thank you to all those who faved and followed, and welcome to all new readers.
+Thank you to all who faved and followed, and welcome to all new readers too :)

-If you'd like to contact me, you can find me on tumblr under mildred-meadowlark.
-I'm always happy to say hi :)
+If you want to contact me, you can find me on tumblr under mildread-meadowlark.
+I'm always happy to say hi.